-Wycliffe offers Scholarships in Design and Technology for applicants wishing to follow the A Level course.
-Applicants should be able to demonstrate a real interest and ability in the creative aspects of design, alongside a good understanding of technological concepts.
-Applicants should exhibit a high level of graphical communication and craft skills.
-Applicants should normally have studied Design and Technology to GCSE Level.
+Wycliffe offers Scholarships in Design and Technology for candidates wishing to follow the A Level course.
+Candidates should be able to demonstrate real interest and ability in the creative aspects of design, alongside a good understanding of technological concepts.
+Candidates should exhibit a high level of graphical communication and craft skills.
+Candidates should normally have studied Design and Technology to GCSE Level.